-In 2019, a woman in Canby, Oregon narrated an incident to the Canbyfirst Podcast about a drone outside her window one night when she was sitting at her computer working.
-She noticed unusual lighting (which probably was the recording light on camera) but by the time she informed her husband, the drone has disappeared.
+In 2019, a woman in Canby, Oregon, narrated an incident to the Canbyfirst Podcast about a drone outside her window one night while she was working at her computer.

 Similarly, in 2014, a woman was recorded topless sunbathing in her own backyard by a real estate drone which caused a social uproar about drones and privacy invasion.

-Although the chances of most commercial drones seeing inside your house are slim, they can still invade your privacy to a great extent.
+Although the chances of most commercial drones seeing inside your house are slim, they can still invade your privacy greatly.

 What does a drone look like at night?

-There are two types of lights on most drones; colored LEDs on the landing gears or belly and throbbing white light which is also known as anti-collision lights.
+There are two types of lights on most drones; colored LEDs on the landing gears or belly and throbbing white light, also known as anti-collision lights.

 How to spot a drone at night?